kemayo/leech/README.markdown

 ---

 If you submit a pull request to add support for another reasonably-general-purpose site, I will nigh-certainly accept it.

+Lint your changes with `ruff`:

+    $ uv run ruff check .

 Run [EpubCheck](https://github.com/IDPF/epubcheck) on epubs you generate to make sure they're not breaking.